· ·

 Bringing Babies to Restaurants in Malta

 I asked for a bit of hot water to warm up my formula and the waitress team appeared all confused and started pointing at me to everyone else.
-Similar situations occurred every single day, so I began to think that this is the weird norm.
+Similar situations occurred every single day, so I began to think that this was the weird norm.

 Public Transportation with Babies in Malta